3. MATERIAL ACCOUNTING POLICY INFORMATION

 b) Depreciation

 The Company depreciates property, plant and equipment over the estimated useful life on a straight-line basis from the date the assets are available for use.
 Leasehold improvements are amortised over the shorter of estimated useful life of the asset or the related lease term.
 Term licenses are amortised over their respective contract term.
 Freehold land is not depreciated.
-The estimated useful life of assets is reviewed and where appropriate are adjusted, annually.
-The estimated useful lives of assets are as follows:
+The estimated

 When parts of an item of property, plant and equipment have different useful lives, they are accounted for as separate items (major components) of property, plant and equipment.
-Subsequent expenditure relating to property, plant and equipment is capitalised only when it is probable that future economic benefits associated with these wi ll flow to the Company and the cost of the item can be measured reliably.
+Subsequent expenditure relating to property, plant and equipment is capitalised only when it is probable that future economic benefits associated with these will flow to the Company and the cost of the item can be measured reliably.

-Deposits and advances paid towards the acquisition of property, plant and equipment outstanding as at each reporting date is classified as capital advances under other non-current assets and the cost of property, plant and equipment not available for use
+Deposits and advances paid towards the acquisition of property, plant and equipment outstanding as at each reporting date is classified as capital advances under other non-current assets and the cost of property, plant and equipment not available for use before such date are disclosed under capital work-in-progress.

-(vi) Business combinations, Goodwill and Intangible assets
+vi) Business combinations, Goodwill and Intangible assets i) Business combinations

 Business combinations are accounted for using the purchase (acquisition) method.
 The cost of an acquisition is measured as the fair value of the assets transferred, liabilities incurred or assumed, and equity instruments issued at the date of exchange by the Company.
 Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at fair value at the date of acquisition.
 Transaction costs incurred in connection with a business acquisition are expensed as incurred.

 The cost of an acquisition also includes the fair value of any contingent consideration measured as at the date of acquisition.
-Any subsequent changes to the fair value of contingent consideration classified as liabilities, other than measurement period adjustments, are recognised in the statement of profit and loss.
+Any subsequent changes to the fair value of contingent consideration classified as liabilities, other than measurement period adjustments, are recognized in the statement of profit and loss.

 Common Control business combinations